sagemath/trac_to_gh/Issue 1120.md

 # Issue 1120: [with patch] speed up point counting for elliptic curves over GF(p^n) if coefficients are in GF(p)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1120

 Original creator: malb